Algebraic interaction strength for translation surfaces with multiple singularities: Proof of Theorem

 so that

 as required.

-We can now deal with the case where no side appear in $\delta$.
-For this, we show that for every saddle connection $\beta$ whose type is (2), (3) or (4), we have from Proposition \ref{prop:study_lengths} and \ref{prop:study_intersections} \begin{Lem} If $\beta$ is a not side, then
+\item We can now deal with the case where no side appear in $\delta$.
+For this, we show that for every saddle connection $\beta$ whose type is (2), (3) or (4), we have \end{itemize} \begin{Lem} If $\beta$ is not a side, then

-\end{Lem} As in the previous cases, distinguishing the cases where $\delta$ is made of one or two saddle connections yields the required result:
+\end{Lem} As in the previous cases, using Lemma \ref{lem:caseId} and distinguishing the cases where $\delta$ is made of one or two saddle connections yields the required result:

 \begin{proof}[Proof of Lemma \ref{lem:caseId}] First, we have